dtinit/data-transfer-project/index-staging.md

 ---
 title: Data Transfer Project
 tagline:  a platform for transfering data
-description: Data Transfer Project is an open source platform enabling data portability between service providers
+description: Data Transfer Project is a collaboration of industry partners committed to building a common framework with open-source code that can connect any two online service providers, enabling a seamless, direct transfer of data between the two platforms.
 ---

 <img src="./dtp-lockup.png" width="548">